Welcome to pharmacology by Lecturio.

 Other fibrates include gemfibrozil and fenofibrate.

-These are agents that are working through special molecule
+These are agents that are working through a special molecule called PPAR Alpha.

-called PPAR alpha allows for increased gene expression of two molecules ApoA-I, ApoA-II
+Now, PPAR Alpha allows for increased gene expression of two molecules,

 When you have increased gene expression for lipoprotein lipase